Note

 to ensure the validity of device readings and values.
 For more information see: API.core

-async def test_sensor_reading_shows_value(mock_sensor: demo.Sensor):
+async def test_sensor_reading_shows_value(mock_sensor: sim.Sensor):

 # Check default value